April O'Neil: Teenage Mutant Ninja Turtles (1990 film)

 In the first live-action film, April was played by Judith Hoag.
 She was a television reporter working for Channel 3 news under Charles "Chuck" Pennington, doing an investigative series on mysterious thefts in New York City whose culprits vanished without a trace.
 One night while leaving work, she is accosted by teenage thieves in league with the Foot Clan, but the Turtles appear and save her under the cover of darkness.
 In the aftermath, April discovers and grabs Raphael's lost sai; Raphael soon follows her to retrieve the weapon and saves her again when she is attacked by a group of Foot Ninja in the subway.
 During the attack, April is knocked unconscious while trying to fight them off with her purse.
 Unsure what to do with her, Raphael carries her to the Turtles' sewer lair.
 Though afraid at first, April eventually comes to regard the Turtles and Splinter as friends, even letting them stay in her apartment after the Foot Clan discovered and destroyed their sewer dwellings.

-Mirroring the Mirage Studios storyline, April is fired from her news job and the Foot once again attack the Turtles in the antique shop, prompting April, the Turtles, and Casey Jones to retreat to her family's farmhouse in Northampton, Massachusetts.
+April is fired from her news job after opting to further pursue knowledge of the Foot clan, and the Foot clan attack the turtles at her apartment, prompting April, the Turtles, and Casey Jones to retreat to her family's farmhouse in Northampton, Massachusetts.
 She keeps a journal documenting their forced sabbatical in addition to drawing sketches of the Turtles.
 She grows extremely close to the four brothers: Michelangelo, who initially confesses to having a crush on April, later addressing her as "Sis," indicating the role she has come to occupy in the Turtles' family.
 During their respite, April also develops a kind of love-hate relationship with Casey Jones.
-By the end of the film, she accepts her attraction to him and in the aftermath of Shredder's defeat as well as getting her job back (she had been fired earlier in the film), April asks Casey for a kiss.
+By the end of the film, she accepts her attraction to him and in the aftermath of Shredder's defeat as well as getting her job back, April asks Casey for a kiss.